Energy Committee

 Member Member

-Cliff Sinnott, Chair Renay Allen
+Cliff Sinnott, Chair Michael Drunsic

 Amy Farnham, Vice Chair Mark Lemos

-Stephanie Marshall, Clerk [vacant]
+Stephanie Marshall, Clerk VACANT

 Julie Gilman, Select Board Rep.